College student with autism to graduate with 2 degrees

 HOUSTON, Texas (KTRK) --A University of St. Thomas graduate is making history when he walks across the stage this weekend.

-Johnathon Vermallin is the first student with autism to graduate from the university with a double major.
+Johnathon Vermaelen is the first student with autism to graduate from the university with a double major.

-Vermallin was diagnosed with autism as a child, but worked through the challenges of the disorder to earn his degree in criminology and political science.
+Vermaelen was diagnosed with autism as a child, but worked through the challenges of the disorder to earn his degree in criminology and political science.

-Vermallin says having autism has both positives and negatives when it comes to higher education.
+Vermaelen says having autism has both positives and negatives when it comes to higher education.

 "Well, autism gives me the intelligence of a super computer but the social skills of a rock, at least initially," he said.

-Vermallin hopes to earn his paralegal certificate before eventually going to law school to become a lawyer.
+Vermaelen hopes to earn his paralegal certificate before eventually going to law school to become a lawyer.